SulaymanB2024/laughing-octo-carnival/graphics-enhancement-plan.md

 ### Strengths
 - Clean, modern dark theme aesthetic
 - Functional particle background effect
-- Working D3.js network visualization
+- Working D3.js network visualization with improved layer management
 - Cohesive color scheme and typography
 - Smooth animations for panels and modals
+- Custom cursor with interactive states
+- Proper z-index and layer management
+- Hero title with consistent positioning

 ### Areas for Improvement
 - Particle density and interactivity could be enhanced
 - Network visualization nodes could have more visual interest
 - Background elements could benefit from more depth and texture
 - Modal and panel transitions could be more sophisticated
-- Microinteractions could be added to improve feedback
+- More microinteractions could be added to improve feedback
+- Cursor effects could be further enhanced with magnetic attraction

 ## Phase 1: Essential Graphics Refinements